FaroshRyujinden/WTF/README.md

 (Desingned by Freepik)

 # Wild Tuxanossaurus FrameGeneration (WTF)
-Wild Tuxanossaurus FrameGeneration (WTF) Is a Frame Generation App for Linux (Similar to Lossless Scaling Frame Gen) running as an Addon to Mangohud.
+Wild Tuxanossaurus FrameGeneration (WTF) Is a Frame Generation App for Linux (Similar to Lossless Scaling Frame Gen).

 **This project is a WIP and it is on the first stages of development, this is also my first attempt to code so I'll ask you guys for pacience cause I have no idea of what I'm doing.**